 Scopes with high resolution glass (ED) will give better results but will also be more expensive.

-Digiscoping requires an inexpensive digital camera, preferably with a 3x optical zoom, various Exposure Programs such as Aperture Priority (Av) and Manual Mode (M), an internal zoom lens, and the ability to attach a shutter release cable.
-Many Digiscopers use the Nikon Coolpix cameras which are well suited for this use.
+For Digiscoping you only need an inexpensive digital compact camera, preferably with a 3x optical zoom, various Exposure Programs such as Aperture Priority (Av) and Manual Mode (M), an internal zoom lens, and the ability to attach a shutter release cable.

 As well as taking static photographs, you can also take video footage using a Digiscope.
 It is also a good idea to have plenty of spare batteries, and memory cards.